cloudControl/documentation/Guides/Java/Add-on credentials.md

 $ cctrlapp APP_NAME/DEP_NAME addon.creds
 ~~~

-We provide a small [cloudControl credentials helper class] to get the Add-on credentials from the file.
+We provide a small [dotCloud credentials helper class] to get the Add-on credentials from the file.
 It requires [json-simple], a simple Java toolkit to encode or decode JSON text easily.
 To use it in your project, add it as a maven dependency:
 ~~~xml